What to Expect During a Virtual Lactation Consultation

 We’ll begin by talking through:

-How feeding has been going so far
+How feeding has been going so far/what you’ve researched or done at this point

 What’s going well and what feels hard